tier4/agnocast/docs/message_queue.md

 The first rule is satisfied because all topic names start with `/`.
 To satisfy the second rule, all the occurrence of `/` in topic names are replaced for `_`.

-## Known issues

-- According to the man page for mq_send, it should be possible to send an empty message as an mq message.
-However, at the current time, attempts to do so have not been successful.
-As a workaround, we are using a dummy message instead.
-It's worth noting that this approach does not cause any issues in terms of functionality or performance.